 What are the three bail options according to UK law?

 Formerly, if a suspect was arrested, there were generally three main options as to what may occur after they had been questioned and interviewed by the police:

 - The suspect would be charged or cautioned with an offence.
 If charged, they would be released to attend court at a specified date in the future or remanded in custody until the following court day when they would appear before the court.

 - The suspect would be released having been told that the investigation had been concluded and that there would be no further action, thereby meaning that the case had been concluded.

 - The suspect would be released on police bail, under what was known as s.47(3)b bail.
-This would mean that with or without conditions, the suspect would be required to return to the police station at an appointed date and time.
-This date could be changed or extended and could mean that case would drag on for many months and in some cases, for years
+With or without conditions, the suspect would be required to return to the police station at an appointed date and time.
+This date could be changed or extended and could mean that the case would drag on for many months and years.

-The third option was the most common, simply because the nature of most police investigations involves the gathering, processing and considering of evidence obtained after a suspect has been formally questioned.
+The third option was the most common.
+This was because most police investigations involve the gathering, processing and consideration of evidence obtained after a suspect has been formally questioned.